juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 Some requests (e.g. listing public posts) do not need to be authenticated, but any action that would require a user to be logged in (such as creating a post) requires an authentication token.

-To make authenticated requests, you’ll first need to [set up an account on WordPress.com](https://wordpress.com/start) if you don’t have one already. ==Go to [XXXXXX](#) for more info about how to make requests (non-authenticated and authenticated ones)==
+To make authenticated requests, you’ll first need to [set up an account on WordPress.com](https://wordpress.com/start) if you don’t have one already.

+> Looking for code examples?
+Check out the [WordPress.com REST API Examples repository](https://github.com/Automattic/wpcom-rest-api-examples) which contains sample projects demonstrating OAuth authentication and API usage in various programming languages and frameworks.
+The repository includes examples of both OAuth-based authentication for user-authorized operations and Application Password authentication for direct API endpoint access.

 ## How To Use It